Kaun Banega Crorepati: Sushil Kumar (2 November 2011)

-In fiction
+In popular culture

 Danny Boyle's 2008 film Slumdog Millionaire was loosely based on the show.
 The movie's host, based loosely on the actual host Amitabh Bachchan, was portrayed by Anil Kapoor.
 Kapoor himself has appeared on a celebrity version of the show.

+KBC - The Game, a mobile video game developed by Vroovy (a joint venture of Hungama and Gameshastra) was developed as a tie-in release for the show.

+Indiagames and Glu has also released a mobile video game based on the show.

+In 2010, Sony Entertainment Television released a question book based on the show that featured Amitabh Bachchan and his signature in the book cover, called Kaun Banega Crorepati: 110 Crore Hindustani.
+The book have 1000 questions (for 110 Crore Hindustani), including Fastest Finger First and 12 question levels from ₹5,000 to ₹1 Crore.

 Production

 Development

 After Sameer Nair became the programming head of StarPlus in February 1999, he came across a clip from Who Wants to Be a Millionaire? in July 1999 through Steve Askew, the Australian programming head of the region and got the rights to produce here from ECM who had the Asian version rights.
 Then, Siddhartha Basu who earlier worked in the show A question of answers was roped to produce the show with his company Synergy communications.
 The show was then titled Kaun Banega Lakhpati with the maximum price amount decided to be Rs.
 1 Lakh/-.
 In January 2000, Nair had a choice for Amitabh Bachchan to host the show.
 Rupert Murdoch, chairman of Star TV's parent firm News Corporation, in the next month, ordered to change the maximum amount to Rs.
-1 Crore/- and the series was accordingly retitled Kaun Banega Crorepati.
+1 crore/- and the series was accordingly retitled Kaun Banega Crorepati.
 Bachchan who was initially skeptical later agreed to host it.
 The sets were constructed in Mumbai's Film City in June 2000 and the series was launched in July 2000 during the time when the channel was in a revamp along with conversion into a full Hindi language channel from Bilingual English and Hindi language channel.